thomas192/trading-bot/README.md

 **Please read if you intend to use the code.**

 Version 1 of the backstesting system and trading bot was coded in the fall of 2020.
 I realized the bot was not reliable when used live.
 The backtesting system was basically seeing into the future one candle ahead.
 A couple months after, I decided to code a new version of the bot.
-It has a backtesting system and an analysis tool that work well.
+It has a fully functionnal backtesting system and an analysis tool.
 Although the backtesting system in version 1 is flawed, it has more features than the second version.
 That is why I uploaded the code.

 The bot uses the following libraries : pandas, numpy, matplotlib and ccxt.